7 Habits to Lose Belly FatJul 28, 2022

 Not only do fit people make time to exercise, they challenge themselves during each workout.

-While it is easy to simply go through the motions while exercising, you're cheating your body out of great results when you don't push yourself.
+While it is easy to simply go through the motions while exercising, your workouts may not work if you don't push yourself.

 Exercise should make you sweat, make your muscles burn, and leave you with a feeling of accomplishment.